 You had a great prompt for generating engineering postmortems.
 You copied it, swapped the input, and ran it on a marketing brief.
-The output reads like a postmortem of a marketing brief: timeline, root cause analysis, “lessons learned”.
+The output reads like a postmortem of a marketing brief: timeline, root-cause analysis, “lessons learned”.
 It is a perfectly executed wrong shape.
-Prompts are tightly coupled to their original assumptions — the audience, the format, the implicit constraints, the unstated examples in your head.
-When the task shifts, those assumptions become silent contaminants.
-The model follows them because they are still in the prompt; it just produces something that fits the old task, not the new one.

 1. Audience shifted but vocabulary did not

 The old prompt assumed an engineering audience.
 The new task is for marketing.
 Jargon, tone, and level of detail are all wrong but inherited verbatim.
+Spot it: output uses domain terms the new audience does not.

 2. Format inherited from old task

 The old task wanted a timeline.
 The new task wants a one-pager.
 The prompt still says “produce a timeline” because you forgot to remove it.
+Spot it: output structure matches the old task, not the new ask.

 3. Examples from old domain

 You kept the few-shot examples from the old prompt.
 The model copies their shape and produces something on-shape but off-task.
+This is the single most common cause, because examples carry the heaviest weight.
+Spot it: output references domain entities only the old examples mentioned.

 4. Implicit constraints from old context

 The old prompt had “you have access to PR description X” — true then, false now.
-The model now invents what “X” might contain.
+The model now invents what “X” might contain (a confident hallucination).
+Spot it: output references resources that do not exist in your current task.

 5. Edits leave fossils

 You edited the old prompt to fit the new task but missed some lines.
-Half-edited prompts often perform worse than fresh ones because they have contradictions you do not see.
+Half-edited prompts often perform worse than fresh ones because they contain contradictions you do not see, and the model silently picks one side.
+Spot it: prompt has both old and new audience references.

 Before you change anything